kirkhansen/svo-print/README.md

 ## CLI Usage
 First time use:
-1. Run `python svo-print.py setup`
+1. Run `svo-print setup`
 2. Add your information as the prompts dictate, or you can call `python svo-print.py setup` with the arguments directly

 ## Dev Usage
 There are two scripts, `build.sh` and `deploy.sh`.
 At the time of writing, deploy also called build.
-`build.sh` will bundle up the html-to-pdf lambda code and run pyinstaller.
+`build.sh` will bundle up the html-to-pdf lambda code and run bdist_wheel.
 You'll want to run these with in the python virtualenv your created, if you're using one.

 `deploy.sh` will send the bundled apps to s3, and will call the aws svo-print to make sure the lambda gets the updated code.
+The `deploy.sh` creates a wheel file in the `svo-print-config` s3 bucket to be installed by the end user later.

 There's also a cloudformation template that will setup the lambda, sqs, and s3 triggers.

 ## End User Installation Options
-The `deploy.sh` saves a zip file of the svo-print in the `svo-print-config` s3 bucket.
+First, have the user go to https://www.python.org/downloads/ and install python.
+This is bundled in a mac osx installer, and went smoothly on my 8 year old mac running 10.6.8.

-The end user should be able to fill out a form in the web app that generates a signed URL for download access to the `svo-print.zip` see [aws docs ruby signed url](https://docs.aws.amazon.com/AmazonS3/latest/dev/UploadObjectPreSignedURLRubySDK.html)
+The end user should be able to fill out a form in the web app that generates a signed URL for download access to the `svo_print-config/svo_print-[version+python-version]-any.whl` see [aws docs ruby signed url](https://docs.aws.amazon.com/AmazonS3/latest/dev/UploadObjectPreSignedURLRubySDK.html)

 The web app _could_ produce a command that could be copy pasted into a terminal.